Relearning farming techniques

 Canopy, shrubs, bushes, flowers, ground cover, root crops and climbing layers have been planted and some of the species currently growing in the Forest Garden are: Mango, Moringa, Banana, Fig, Coffee, Gliricidia, Guava, Lime, Moringa, three varieties of Papaya, Pomegranate, Sugar Apple, Sweetsop, Tamarind, Barbados Cherry and Golden Apple, Sour Orange, Tangerine, Cashew Nut, Carambola, Cassava, Tania, Mulberries and Pigeon Peas, Physic Nut, Marigold, Patchouli, Cowpeas, Passion fruit, Vanilla and Loofah, Lemongrass, Vetiver (Khus-Khus Grass), Sugar Cane, Tumeric, Cassava, Tania and Coconut.

-To generate income and reduce tuition fees, the school grows and processes Passionfruit and Banana, on six acres of land.
+To generate income, the school grows and processes Passion fruit, on five acres of land.
 Once harvested, the Passion Fruit is processed into concentrated juice and is sold fresh and as pulp.
 Annually, 100.000 passion fruits are produced, which is made into 10.000 lbs of pulp.
-The Passion Fruit and Banana production employs 5 people and supplies banana, passion fruit juice and pulp to supermarkets and hotels around St. Vincent and the Grenadines.
+The Passion Fruit production employs 5 people and juice and pulp to supermarkets and hotels around St. Vincent and the Grenadines.

-In 2015, the passion fruit enterprise became chemical free.
+In 2015, the passion fruit production became chemical free.

 This outcome was achieved by removing the need to use herbicides and chemical fertilizers between the passion rows.
 Now, a weed wacker is used to remove grass and weeds.